 According to Engelman, these pore-minimizing products contain ingredients that boost the skin's production of glycosaminoglycans, which help to firm the skin around pores, minimizing their appearance.
 "Glycosaminoglycans maintain and support collagen, elastin, and turgidity (bounce) in the cellular spaces and keep protein fibers in balance and proportion," says Engelman.
 "It also promotes the ability of the collagen and elastin fibers to retain moisture, therefore remaining soluble."

-Fact #5: Applying Sunscreen Will Keep Your Blackheads to a Minimum
+Fact 5: Sunscreen Will Keep Your Blackheads to a Minimum

 "You should always use sunscreen to protect your skin and keep large pores from becoming worse," says Engelman, who is a fan of the above from EltaMD.

-Fact #6: Specific Laser Treatments Can Help Reduce Blackheads
+Fact 6: Laser Treatments Can Help Reduce Blackheads

 If blackheads continue to be a serious ailment for you, Engelman suggests looking into a laser treatment such as the Fraxel.
 "Fraxel is a fractional laser that works by causing controlled micro-injury to the skin, signaling surrounding skin to produce collagen which aids in reducing enlarged pores," she explains.
 "This method of collagen stimulation benefits wrinkles, texture, and pore size."

-Up next, find out the facial for blackheads that cleared a Byrdie editor's skin in 20 minutes.
+Up next, discover the facial for blackheads that cleared a Byrdie editor's skin in 20 minutes.